timofeysie/khipu/README.md

 The lists will need to have pagination, with the number of items per page configured in an options page.
 The initial categories list will be short,  so it's OK to wait until the items lists to implement this, but be aware that this will be part of the state.

-# Fetch a list of wikidata items for the selected category
+# Issue #4: Fetch a list of wikidata items for the selected category

 Create an Items component to display the list of items for a category.